 Simplified accounting for private companies: Certain intangible assets

-On December 23, 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2014-18, Business Combinations (Topic 805): Accounting for Identifiable Intangible Assets in a Business Combination (a consensus of the private company council), which provides an accounting alternative for private companies related to the identifiable intangible assets recognized in the accounting for a business combination.
+In December 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2014-18, Business Combinations (Topic 805): Accounting for Identifiable Intangible Assets in a Business Combination (a consensus of the private company council), which provides an accounting alternative for private companies and not-for-profit entities related to the identifiable intangible assets recognized in the accounting for a business combination.
 The ASU includes the final decisions reached by the Private Company Council in its Issue No. 13-01A, "Accounting for Identifiable Intangible Assets in a Business Combination."

 Under the ASU, a private company may choose to elect an accounting policy under which it would not separately recognize the following intangible assets in the accounting for a business combination: (a) intangible assets that would otherwise arise from non-compete agreements (NCA) or (b) customer-related intangible (CRI) assets that cannot be separately sold or licensed.
 The value of these intangible assets is effectively subsumed into goodwill.
 A private company may elect this alternative only if it also elects (or has already elected) the private company goodwill accounting alternative (refer to our summary, Simplified accounting for private companies: Goodwill).